1st-2nd October 2021

 We are planning on holding warm-up events on Zoom before our conference.
-They would consist in a short series of informal discussions, each led by one of the participants (or organisers) on topics of PIE reconstruction.
-These will most likely run in May-June.
+They will likely consist in a short series of informal discussions, each led by one of the participants (or organisers) on topics of PIE reconstruction.
+We are planning to run them in May-June.

 When you submit your abstract (details below), you will receive by reply a form to fill in; this includes a couple of questions on whether you would be interested in these events, and gives you a chance to suggest a topic.
 If you would like to be involved in these sessions but aren’t submitting an abstract, feel free to drop an email to us at firstname.lastname@example.org.

 We invite papers on any aspect of PIE reconstruction, including—but not limited to—phonological, morphological and syntactic elements.
 Presentations can span from more data-focused analyses to broader, theoretical questions that push the boundaries of the methodologies we have employed so far.
 This broad spectrum of topics will allow different areas of research to be included, while maintaining a focus on the central importance of linguistic reconstruction in IE studies.